microsoft/terminal/doc/fuzzing.md

 `onefuzz config --endpoint $(endpoint) --client_id $(client_id) --client_secret $(client_secret)`

-**NOTE**: Our pipelilne is already set up with these variables, so you don't need to worry about this when running this on Azure DevOps.
+**NOTE**: Our pipeline is already set up with these variables, so you don't need to worry about this when running this on Azure DevOps.

 ### Running a job on OneFuzz